Shopify/polaris/.changeset/fresh-boats-fly.md

 '@shopify/polaris': minor
 ---

-Update `Tabs` component to use layout primitives
+Updated `Tabs` component to use layout primitives